Search

 What users hear at home

 At home, too much bass often sounds impressive for a moment and then becomes harder to live with.
 The room may feel fuller, but also blurrier.
 Vocals may still be audible, yet feel less clear and less comfortable to sing with.
-Some users describe it as the voice being “buried,” while others say the system feels too heavy or too slow.
+Some users describe it as the voice being buried, while others say the system feels too heavy or too slow.

 This is especially common in small and medium rooms where low frequencies have less space to settle naturally.
 Bass buildup can make the whole presentation feel thick, and that thickness affects more than tone.
 It can also affect how rhythm is felt.
 If the low end dominates too much, timing cues may feel less clean, which makes singing feel less confident.

-What people misunderstand about more bass
+What people misunderstand about bass impact

 The biggest misunderstanding is thinking more bass always means more fun.
-It can feel that way at first, but karaoke is different from passive listening.
+It can feel that way at first, but karaoke is different from regular music listening.
 A singer has to hear pitch, rhythm, and vocal placement well enough to perform comfortably.
 If the room gets too loaded with low-end energy, that comfort can drop even while the system still feels exciting.

 Another misunderstanding is assuming vocals only get buried when the music is too loud overall.
 In reality, bass can mask the mix in a broader way.
 Even if the vocal level has not changed much, the room can feel so full of low-end energy that the voice becomes harder to track naturally.